raun1/MICCAI2018---Complementary_Segmentation_Network-Raw-Code/README.md

 Network Architecture for the MICCAI_2018 paper : CompNet: Complementary Segmentation Network for Brain MRI Extraction.
 To view the paper on Archive click the following https://arxiv.org/abs/1804.00521
 ## Comp Net summary
-*ROI and CO branches -
-We take the downsampling branch of a U-Net as it is, however we split the upsampling branch into two halves, one to obtain the Region of Interest and the other for Complementary aka non region of interest.
-Losses here are negative dice for ROI and positive dice for Non-ROI region.*

-*Reconstruction Branch -
-Next we merge these two ROI and non ROI outputs using "Summation" operation and then pass it into another U-Net, This U-Net is the reconstruction branch.
-The input is the summed image from previous step and the output is the "original" image that we start with.
-The loss of reconstruction branch is MSE.*
 ![alt text](https://github.com/raun1/Complementary_Segmentation_Network/blob/master/fig/Network_img.PNG)

 Architecture of our complementary segmentation network, the optimal CompNet.